ShlokShar/terma/README.md

 ![alt text](src/media/logo.png)
-# Terma
+# Terma-CLI

 A lightweight Python CLI tool that converts natural language instructions into terminal commands.

 ## Overview

-**Terma** lets you describe what you want to do in plain English, and your configured AI provider (OpenAI, Anthropic, or Google GenAI) will translate it into a valid terminal command.
+**Terma-CLI** lets you describe what you want to do in plain English, and your configured AI provider (OpenAI, Anthropic, or Google GenAI) will translate it into a valid terminal command.

 ## Features